Graduate School of Education and Human Development

 Students in select programs may elect a theses option.
 The choice of the thesis subject must be approved in writing by the student’s advisor and filed in the office of the dean.
 All theses must be submitted electronically and meet the formatting and other requirements set forth online at www.gwu.edu/~etds.
 Payment of tuition for the thesis course entitles the candidate, during the period of registration, to the advice and direction of the member of the faculty under whom the theses is to be written.
 In case a thesis is unfinished, additional time may be granted.
 The student must, however, be enrolled continuously in the program.

 Information on grades and computing the grade-point average is found under University Regulations.

-Continuous Enrollment and Maintaining Residence
+Continuous Enrollment and Residency

-Students must be continuously enrolled in GSEHD unless the dean grants a leave of absence.
+Students must be continuously enrolled in GSEHD unless the Dean's Office grants a leave of absence.
 Failure to register each semester of the academic year will result in lapse of candidacy.
 Subsequent readmission is subject to whatever new conditions and regulations have been established by the School.
 See Continuous Enrollment Status under University Regulations.